caryoscelus/heavy-bright-sun-wip/chapters/003-chapter-third.md

 through the never-ending screams and curses?"

-I couldn't name a single reason, yet i continued running further down, continued to shoot back at hordes of faceless black jacket men who were attacking us in waves coming from one floor or another.
+I couldn't name a single reason, yet i continued running further down, continued shooting back at hordes of faceless black jacket men who were attacking us in waves coming from one floor or another.

 Finally, after a seemingly endless descending, we came to a stop on the bottom